 Before launching a new feature or a new product line, market research will let you identify how it fits into your users’ additional needs.

-📚 Good market research is a foundation of any successful product.
+📚 Good market research is the foundation of any successful product.

 Investing time and effort into comprehensive market research will pay off.
 You will be able to make more data-driven decisions and more accurate predictions on whether your product can succeed in its marketplace.